GoswamiVijay/APIPrototype/pages/development.md

 The development workstation can be either Mac or Windows based.
 The team uses bothe, Apple Mac (Mac) and Windows workstation for developing the application.
 A Mac is preferred due to low friction in getting the prerequisites installed, availability of package manager for installing applications.
 The following instructions assume you have a Mac based workstation.
 Instructions that are windows specific will be pointed out (???todo???)

+*If you find yourself having to use sudo for running node, please see this page on how to resolve the issue http://stackoverflow.com/questions/16151018/npm-throws-error-without-sudo*

 ### Basic setup
 0. Install XCode and OS X Command Line Tools reference - https://developer.apple.com/xcode/downloads/